10 Black Friday Marketing Ideas for Your Store

 To add it to your store, all you need to do is create relevant product collections and assign their URLs to the buttons on the popup.

-If you’ve been thinking about including SMS marketing into your strategy, there’s no time like present.
+If you’ve been thinking about including SMS marketing in your strategy, there’s no time like the present.

 While this channel is clearly making a comeback, it is still less “cluttered” compared to email, and many brands take advantage of it – particularly during Black Friday.